ojimenezn/gt-maps/README.md

 Note: This project underwent several refactoring stages.
 To the best of our knowledge, the current of version of GTMaps **does not** require the installation packages/commands described below.
 We have only included them for information purposes.

 The original version of GTMaps used [cocoapods](https://cocoapods.org).
 In particular, it made use of [Pulley](https://github.com/52inc/Pulley) to support some application features.
-You may follow the instructions on their GitHub page but installation with cocoapods would simply require ```pod 'Pulley'```.
+You may follow the instructions on their GitHub page but installation with cocoapods would simply require adding ```pod 'Pulley'``` in the Podfile followed by ```pod install```.

 ## Requirements